-Sections for Art in Craft Media 2015 at the Burchfield Penney are complete, and artists selected are:
+Artists selected for Art in Craft Media 2015 at the Burchfield Penney are:

 Rudith Senam Akorli, Josef Bajus, Jeanne Beck, Nancy Belfer, Helen Bishop-Santelli, Tom Breen, Carlos Caballero-Perez, Robin Caster Howard, Hye Sook Choi, Linda Collignon, Byron Conn, Delaney DeMott, Benjamin DeMott, Jack Edson, Tracy Fiegl, Marcelo Florencio, Barbara Hart, Ani Hoover, Mahlon Huston, Leigh Johnson, Nancy Jurs, Jeff Kell, William Keyser, Namdoo Kim, Matthew Knisley, Bethany Krull, Yoon Jee Kwak, John Latona; Scott Losi, Ellen Markel, Yasmin Medina, Stephen Merritt, Barbara Murak, Shawn Murrey, Dennis Nahabetian, Lynn Northrop, Jackie Pancari, Pat Pauly, Margery Pearl Gurnett, Jesse Ring, Dennis Ritter, Taeyoul Ryu, David Schnuckel, Leslie Schug, Lee Somers, Betty Stephan, Bill Stewart, Samantha Stumpf, Colleen Toledano, Victor Trabucco, Elizabeth Vorlicek, Maude White, Robert Wood, Liaung Chung Yen.